KUL-recon-lab/course_nucmed_tech/04_data_acquisition.md

 Photomultipliers are expensive, so the manufacturing cost can be reduced by a more efficient use of the PMT’s.
 [](#fig:multicrystal) shows a typical design, where a matrix of 64 (or more) crystals is connected to only four multipliers.
 The transparent block between the crystals and the PMT is called the *light guide*.
 It guides the light towards the PMT’s in such a way that the PMT amplitude changes monotonically with distance to the scintillating crystal.
 Thus, the relative amplitudes of the four PMT-outputs allow to compute in which crystal the scintillation occurred.
 For PET, the crystals have typically a cross section of about 4mm × 4 mm, and they are about 2 cm long.

 In a single crystal design, all PMT’s contribute to the detection of a single scintillation.
-If two photons happen to hit the crystal simultaneously, both 2scintillations will be combined in the calculations and the resulting energy and position will be wrong!
+If two photons happen to hit the crystal simultaneously, both scintillations will be combined in the calculations and the resulting energy and position will be wrong!
 Thus, the maximum count rate is limited by the decay time of the scintillation event.
 In a multi-crystal design, many modules can work in parallel, so count rates can be much higher than in the single crystal design.
 Count rates tend to be much higher in PET than in SPECT or planar single photon imaging (see below).
 That is why most PET-cameras are using the multicrystal design, and gamma cameras are mostly single crystal detectors.
 However, single crystal PET systems and multi-crystal gamma cameras exist as well.

 (sec:resolution)=
 ## Resolution